 Australia Wildfires Have Claimed 25 Lives And Will Burn For Months, Officials Say

 Australia's government is offering new help to people who have lost their homes and others affected by bushfires that have burned millions of acres of land.
-At least 25 people have died in the fires, which have wrought historic levels of destruction.
+At least 25 people have died in the fires, which have brought historic levels of destruction.

 While conditions improved slightly over the weekend, forecasters warn that dangerously hot and windy conditions will likely return later this week.